 A small lump the size of a dime or quarter may last up to 6 weeks.

 Allergy to x-ray dye.

 Damage to the artery where the catheter tube is inserted.

 Before You Go Home

-Have the nurse or doctor show you and your family how to apply direct pressure to the site.
+The nurse or doctor will show you and your family how to apply pressure to the site.

 Care at Home

 If you have bleeding at the site, apply direct pressure and go to the nearest emergency room.

 The first 24 hours, keep your leg (with puncture site) straight when sitting and lying down.